diglin/Diglin_GoogleAnalytics/README.md

 # Diglin GoogleAnalytics

-- Overwrite Magento GoogleAnalytics and make it compatible with the new Universal Analytics
-- Add category in the ecommerce transaction
+Overwrite Magento GoogleAnalytics and make it compatible with the new Universal Analytics and add category in the transaction
-- Support of all order transaction (online/offline) based on [Hackathon project](https://github.com/magento-hackathon/UniversalGaConversionTracking) but with lots of big fixes and improvements.

 ## Requirements
 - Default Magento Google Analytics
-- Magento >= 1.7.1 until 1.9.x (not tested on earlier version but may/should work)
+- Magento >= 1.7.1 (not tested on earlier version but may/should work)

 ## Installation